Steps to Apply for an Emerson Scholarship

 Are you interested in an international internship?
 If so, follow these steps to complete an Emerson Scholarship application.
 This page is designed to walk you through every element of the application and serves as a checklist to make sure your final application is complete.

 When you have completed all the documents for your application, please print them out and attach them in the order below.
 Please submit this application packet to the PSGE Center by the deadline.
-Please also submit an electronic version of your application packet to Godlove Fongweng at email@example.com.
+Please also submit an electronic version of your application packet to Godlove Fonjweng at firstname.lastname@example.org.
 In the subject line of the email, and on the attachment(s), please include your name and the scholarship for which you are applying (Emerson or Duffy).

 1. Scholarship Requirements

 Take a look at the scholarship requirements.
 Make sure you meet the general requirements and understand what it takes to complete an Emerson application.

 Click here for Scholarship Requirements